Fire Science Technology Courses

 PREREQ: F SC 110

 Field application of principles taught in Basic Fire Academy.
 This course is used with other fire service agency training such as in the San Francisco Fire Department.
-One unit of credit is earned for each 60 hours of unpaid work or 75 hours of paid work.
+One unit of credit is earned for 54 hours of unpaid or paid work.

 PREREQ: EMT 100; AHA BLS Healthcare Provider or Red Cross CPR for Professional Rescuer; Pass the Candidate Physical Agility Test (CPAT); Live Scan; Possession of a valid California Driver's License